GabrieleMicheli/PSR_A3/README.md

 The last two have walls that turn the arena into a labyrinth.

 ###### The referee
 Since it is always necessary to have someone who can be insulted freely to check that the rules of the game are being followed, it is necessary the presence of a referee.
-The referee basically checks if there's tcollision between a hunter and a prey and deducts points from the prey's team.
+The referee basically checks if there's collision between a hunter and a prey and deducts points from the prey's team.

 P.S.
 The referee is given already developed from @miguelriemoliveira.